Medically reviewed by Vicky Davis, FNP

-Sertraline, sold under the brand name Zoloft®, is a selective serotonin reuptake inhibitor (SSRI) that’s commonly prescribed to treat depression.
-It’s also used as a treatment for certain forms of anxiety, obsessive-compulsive disorder (OCD) and several other conditions.
+Sertraline, sold under the brand name Zoloft®, is a selective serotonin reuptake inhibitor (SSRI) that’s prescribed to treat depression.
+It’s also commonly used as a treatment for certain types of anxiety, obsessive-compulsive disorder (OCD) and other conditions.

 Dealing with erectile dysfunction and other sexual side effects from Zoloft can be a frustrating process.
 Luckily, almost all sexual side effects caused by Zoloft and other SSRIs are treatable, with a variety of options available for reducing and managing your symptoms.

 Below, we’ve explained how medications such as Zoloft can cause sexual side effects such as erectile dysfunction.

 We’ve also shared some practical techniques that you can use to prevent ED and stay sexually healthy while using Zoloft or similar medication.

 Sertraline, the active ingredient in Zoloft, is one of the most common SSRIs in the United States.
 It’s usually prescribed to treat depression, as well as anxiety disorders like social anxiety disorder (SAD) and panic disorder (PD).